-In the last week, utility rate changes have gone into effect with important implications for current and prospective solar customers in the San Diego area.
+In the last few months, utility rate changes have gone into effect with important implications for current and prospective solar customers in the San Diego area.
 San Diego Gas & Electric’s new rates became active on December 1, 2017 (right on the heels of standard rate increases implemented on November 1).
 The most notable of these changes are SDG&E’s new hours for peak pricing in time of use (TOU) rate schedules: 4pm - 9pm, adjusted from previous peak hours of 11am - 6pm.

 This is significant for solar customers because it shifts the peak cost of electricity from the middle of the day, when many solar customers are exporting energy to the grid, to the afternoon and evening when PV systems are shutting down for the night.
 This will cut bill savings from installing solar—but by how much?

 In today’s article, we explain what’s new under these rate changes, and dig into what this means for solar savings.
 Using hundreds of SDG&E territory solar projects designed in Aurora, we analyzed the financial implications of these changes and identified the key takeaways that San Diego area solar contractors and their customers need to know.

 Even if you aren’t in SDG&E territory, getting a sense of these time of use schedule changes may be a good idea.
 With the highest levels of solar capacity in the U.S., California is grappling with grid management challenges that other states may eventually face as they approach higher levels of solar.